Land Use

 Quick Guide: What are ETJ Zones?

 Short for Extraterritorial Jurisdiction, ETJ zones help cities control what happens just outside their borders.
-Learn how ETJ zones impact landowners and land transactions in this quick guide.

 Short for Extraterritorial Jurisdiction, ETJ zones help cities manage growth by exercising jurisdiction outside of city limits.
 By setting rules for how land is used, extending infrastructure, and planning ahead, cities can protect themselves from the headaches of uncontrolled growth.